arihant-jain8/RustySnake/README.md

 ## 🙏 Credits
-This game was created by following a tutorial by [Rustlang Project: Snake Game - Tensor Programming][(URL to the tutorial](https://www.youtube.com/watch?v=DnT_7M7L7vo&t=569s)).
+This game was created by following a tutorial by [Rustlang Project: Snake Game - Tensor Programming](https://www.youtube.com/watch?v=DnT_7M7L7vo&t=569s).
 Many thanks for the clear guidance and inspiration!